RashiGupta111/ACM-POTD/Day-4/RashiGupta_26-03-26_Day-4.md

 //TC: O(n2)
 //SC:  O(1)

-//Logic is right but This will give TLE.
-So, the optimised code will run on leetcode.
+//Brute force..the logic is right but this will give TLE.

+//Need optimised code

 class Solution {
 public: